Hollybrook Cemetery: Cemetery gates and perimeter wall

 The primary entrance gateway to the cemetery dates from around 1910.
 The gateway was constructed from coursed rubble and has ashlar dressings.
-The central archway, the vehicle entrance, is topped with a stepped parapet incorporating the Southampton Civic Shield and flanked by piers on either side.
+The central archway, the vehicular entrance, is topped with a stepped parapet incorporating the Southampton Civic Shield and flanked by piers on either side.
 The bases of the piers are square, with two octagonal stages above, and statues of angels on top.
 Pedestrian entrances are located on both sides of the gateway; each of these entrances has square piers with gabled caps on either side.
 A low wall of similar construction, around 2 feet high, runs from the gates around the outside of the cemetery.
 The gates, piers and walls were first listed for their special architectural or historic interest on 8 October 1981 and have grade II status.

 Chapel

 The chapel was built around the same time as the gateway and walls and was at that time known as the "new" Chapel.
-However, the chapel is not included in the description of the listing of the cemetery gates and perimeter wall, and neither is it a listed building in its own right.
+The chapel is not listed.